Advice for professionals supporting a young person

 - struggling with their mental and emotional wellbeing

-- in unhealthy relationships
+- in an unhealthy relationship

 Emerging drug trends

 It can also help to encourage parents and carers to speak to their children about drug use.
 We've written guidance on how to speak to young people about drugs and alcohol.
-You could send this to the parents that you support.
+You could send this to the parents or guardians that you support.